harvard-dce/mo-scaler/README.md

 * `CLUSTER_NAME` - Name of the opsworks cluster to operate on
 * `AWS_PROFILE` - Use a specific AWS credentials profile.
 Note that this will not override an existing `$AWS_PROFILE`  in your environment.
 * `LOGGLY_TOKEN` - send log events to loggly
+* `AWS_DEFAULT_PROFILE` - this should only be necessary in an environment relying on AWS instance profile authentication

 ### Other settings of note

 * `MOSCALER_MIN_WORKERS` - minimum number of worker nodes to employ
 * `MOSCALER_IDLE_UPTIME_THRESHOLD` - minutes of its billing hour that an instance must be up before it is considered for reaping

+See below for additional settings related to autoscaling.

 ## Commands